boxofbox/pyatsyn/Notes.md

-REQUIRES LIBSNDFILE

-atsa.util.py
-* for amp thresholding is it better to use amp_av or amp_max?

 atsa.peak_tracking.py
 * the way we are finding peaks to update averages in previous frames can be faster?
 * possible speed up in inital cost calculations if we sort and terminate once we're out of range?